codiac-io/codiac-demo/README.md

 - run cmd: codiac portal

-- login

-- create new cabinet in QA [any name]
+- create new cabinet in any environment [any name]

-- open enterprise versions sidebar
+- open versions sidebar

 - find one you like, drag, drop, confirm